 From 1 April 2019, if your property is empty and unfurnished, you may get a 50% discount for the first month.
-You will need to pay all the Council Tax due thereafter.
+After this you then have to pay the full Council Tax charge.

-Find out more at: Change to empty homes Council Tax discount - legal notice
+See full details on the Change to empty homes Council Tax discount - legal notice page.

 When you won't have to pay Council Tax